napari/docs/docs/guides/rendering.md

 #### Present

-In napari v0.5, these implementations were removed in favor of the approach described in [NAP-4 — Asynchronous slicing](https://napari.org/dev/naps/4-async-slicing.html).
+In napari v0.5, these implementations were removed in favor of the approach described in [NAP-4 — Asynchronous slicing](https://napari.org/dev/naps/4-async-slicing.html) for the reasons given in that document.

 This effort is tracked by [issue #4795](https://github.com/napari/napari/issues/4795).
 It is partially complete as an experimental setting that should at least work for image-like layers.